The Dos and Don'ts of Working with PVC Glue

 There were 51.25 million tons of PVC pipes bought worldwide in 2019 alone.
 This is up from only 38.5 million tons in 2013.

 It doesn't matter if you're using PVC for a professional job or a craft project.
-You need to know the right way to use PVC pipe for both effectiveness and safety.
+You need to know the right ways to use a PVC pipe for both effectiveness and safety.

 The main question everyone has?
 How do you use PVC glue?